Skip to content

 Summary

-The Sarbanes-Oxley Act of 2002 created a reform to previous laws surrounding financial and securities regulations.
-This reform came from highly publicized financial scandals in the corporate world, involving the likes of Enron Corporation and WorldCom.
+The Sarbanes-Oxley Act of 2002 created a reform of financial and securities regulations.
+This reform came from highly publicized financial scandals in the corporate world, involving companies such as Enron Corporation and WorldCom.

-This was all ultimately intended to create a better environment for companies and their stakeholders and to make those that violate securities laws face penalties for noncompliance.
+This federal legislation was enacted to provide tighter financial regulations for public accounting firms and publicly traded companies, provide protection to their stakeholders, and to make those that violate those laws face harsh penalties for noncompliance.

 Let FreshBooks Crunch The Numbers For You